Labour Market Impact Assessment (LMIA)

 High-wage or low-wage LMIA

 These types of LMIA(s) are used to process an application for a work permit under the Temporary Foreign Worker Program (TFWP).
+The employer has to prove the business legitimacy and also prove that their business is located within Canada and is providing goods or services to Canadians, and the foreign worker who has been offered a position will work for the same business in Canada.
 Although high-wage or low-wage application can be part of dual intent LMIA as well as agricultural stream.
-Whilst applying for dual intent LMIA or agricultural stream, the employer has to define whether he/she wants to hire a foreign worker under the low or high wage as per the wage offered. if the wage offered is lower than the provincial median wage rate then the employer should follow the instruction for low wage stream and if it is higher than the provincial median wage rate then the employer must apply under the high-wage stream.
+Whilst applying for dual intent LMIA or agricultural stream, the employer has to define whether he/she wants to hire a foreign worker under the low or high wage as per the wage offered. if the wage offered is lower than the provincial median wage rate then the employer should follow the instruction for the low wage stream and if it is higher than the provincial median wage rate then the employer must apply under the high-wage stream.
 The median wage rate is normally considered as the indicator of the prevailing wage rate of the occupation.

 Recruitment of Temporary Foreign workers based upon Wages: